EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/how-to/use-emrh.md

 The first extensions provides support for utilizing both [`Area`](@extref EnergyModelsGeography area_mode-areas)s and [`Transmission` corridors](@extref EnergyModelsGeography area_mode-trans_corr), including  [`TransmissionMode`](@extref EnergyModelsGeography area_mode-trans_mode)s.
 The second extension provides a minor update to a function of `EnergyModelsGeography` when `ParametricOptInterface` is utilized.

-In general, you do not have to take any specific precautions when using `EnergyModelsGeography` and `EnergyModelsRecHorizon`.
+In general, you do not have to take any specific precautions when using `EnergyModelsGeography` and `EnergyModelsRecedingHorizon`.
 However, if you use the transmission mode [`PipeLinepackSimple`](@extref EnergyModelsGeography.PipeLinepackSimple), you must provide initialization data through the type [`TransInitData`](@ref EMGExt.TransInitData).
 Similarly, if you have individual dynamic states in developed transmission modes, you must utilize the same initialization data as well.